sajari/sdk-python/docs/CollectionsApi.md

     api_instance = collections_api.CollectionsApi(api_client)
     collection_id = "collection_id_example" # str | The collection to retrieve, e.g. `my-collection`.
     account_id = "Account-Id_example" # str | The account that owns the collection, e.g. `1618535966441231024`. (optional)
-    view = "VIEW_UNSPECIFIED" # str | The amount of information to include in the retrieved pipeline.   - VIEW_UNSPECIFIED: The default / unset value.
-The API defaults to the `BASIC` view.  - BASIC: Include basic information including display name and domains.
+    view = "VIEW_UNSPECIFIED" # str | The amount of information to include in the retrieved pipeline.   - BASIC: Include basic information including display name and domains.
 This is the default value (for both [ListCollections](/docs/api#operation/ListCollections) and [GetCollection](/docs/api#operation/GetCollection)).  - FULL: Include the information from `BASIC`, plus full collection details like disk usage. (optional) if omitted the server will use the default value of "VIEW_UNSPECIFIED"

     # example passing only required values which don't have defaults set
     try: